The way I see it you have three choices of how to spend your vacations.

 6. End By The Little Things

 Exotic diseases are on the killer list, but not as frequent as one would imagine.
 Think of the recent scares regarding Ebola, Avian Flu and MERS.
-Add in all of the nasties that mozzies are responsible for spreading, such as dengue, malaria, and chikungunya and you will never walk in a rainforest again.
-(See also "Chikungunya A Serious Concern" & "Tips To Avoiding Malaria")
+Add in all of the nasties that mozzies are responsible for spreading, such as dengue, malaria, and Zika and you will never walk in a rainforest again.

 7. End By The Fanatic